How we choose what to recommend.

 5. Delta 18" Grab Bar

-Delta is a respected name in bathroom fixtures, and their grab bar line delivers impressive specifications at a low price.
-The 18" Delta grab bar supports 500 lbs when installed into studs — the same rating as the Moen SecureMount at roughly half the price.
+Delta is a respected name in bathroom fixtures, and their Traditional grab bar line delivers strong specifications with a polished, designer finish.
+The 18" Delta grab bar supports 450 lbs when installed into studs and matches the look of other Delta bathroom hardware.

 Pros